-Tickets have just gone on sale (April 25) to this straight-out-of-the-TV event, which will be located near the Royal Victoria Dock at ImmerseLDN.Squid Game: The Experience will have you battle it out in some of the series’ most recognisable games, plus a couple we’ll recall from our own childhoods.
-Don’t worry, though, you won’t meet a gruesome demise if you lose; your progress and scores from each game will be totted up via a wristband instead.
+But you don’t have long left to play as the straight-out-of-the-TV event will be closing its doors at ImmerseLDN on January 4.
+It’s your last chance to battle it out in some of the series’ most recognisable games, plus a couple we’ll recall from our own childhoods.
+Don’t worry; you won’t meet a gruesome demise if you lose.
+Your progress and scores from each game will be tallied via a wristband instead.
 It’s the ideal day out for friends, colleagues, and even families, thanks to special family-friendly sessions at weekends.

 What games can you expect to play at the immersive Squid Game experience in London?